 Stop it Now!

-Operated by the Lucy Faithfull Foundation, and funded by the Home Office, Stop it Now! is a phone and text helpline whose call handlers will help you to keep yourself and others safe.
+Operated by the Lucy Faithfull Foundation, and supported by Home Office funding, Stop it Now! is a confidential phone and text helpline whose call handlers will help you to keep yourself and others safe.
 There is a service for Scotland.

 Funded through government, charitable trusts and user fees, LFF offer group and one-to-one programmes for people who have offended online.
 Including Inform Plus, Engage Plus and a family forum